 Choose Your Location Strategically

-Play it smart by choosing the right location to save time on transportation.
 In Tokyo, anywhere near the JR Yamanote Metro Line or Tokyo Station is ideal because it’s close to everything.
-Shibuya and Shinjuku are also popular places to stay at.
+Shibuya and Shinjuku are some of the best places to stay in Tokyo.
 In Kyoto, the most convenient area is Nishiki Market, many malls, shops, and restaurants will be within walking distance.
 In Osaka, there are two main city centers: Namba and Umeda.
 Namba has a great nightlife and is louder than any city in Japan.
 Umeda is ideal if you’re looking to do some great shopping.
+Overall, play it smart by choosing the right location to save time on transportation.

 First Time Visits and Experiences to Try

 Mount Fuji is one place you shouldn’t miss for that postcard-like view.
 The “orange gates” or Fushimi Inari Taisha Shrine is a vast maze leading up to a beautiful shrine.
 The Arashiyama Bamboo Grove in Kyoto is a top attraction to visit, so is The Golden Pavilion for an idyllic setting by the pond.
 There are many temples to visit but be sure to leave the city to soak in hot spring baths in Onsen and stay for at least one night in Ryokan to experience true Japanese hospitality.
-Be sure to look for summer events and festivals because they’re an enjoyable experience.
+Be sure to visit https://japaniin.com/ to help plan your trip and look for summer events and festivals because they’re an enjoyable experience.

 Public Transportation is Intricate but Efficient